Guano Apes discography: Video albums

 Guano T-apes is a video that documents the development of the Guano Apes from their beginning.
-With band and individual interviews you get to know the members of the band better and experience curiosities and events from daily life in the music business.
+With the band and individual interviews, you get to know the members of the band better and experience curiosities and events from daily life in the music business.
 Along with the video clips, it contains much live material shot during the tours from Nov.
 1997 through the summer of 1998.
 The video was directed by Richard Anjou and edited by Mathias Dohmbrinck.